Proto-Indo-European mythology: Other propositions

 Some scholars have proposed a consort goddess named Diwōnā or Diuōneh₂, a spouse of Dyēws with a possible descendant in the Greek goddess Dione.
 A thematic echo may also occur in Vedic India, as both Indra's wife Indrānī and Zeus's consort Dione display a jealous and quarrelsome disposition under provocation.
 A second descendant may be found in Dia, a mortal said to unite with Zeus in a Greek myth.
 The story leads ultimately to the birth of the Centaurs after the mating of Dia's husband Ixion with the phantom of Hera, the spouse of Zeus.
 The reconstruction is however only attested in those two traditions and therefore not secured.
-The Greek Hera, the Roman Juno, the Germanic Frigg and the Indic Shakti are often depicted as the protectress of marriage and fertility, or as the bestowal of the gift of prophecy.
+The Greek Hera, the Roman Juno, the Germanic Frigg and the Indic Shakti are often depicted as the protectress of marriage and fertility, or as the bestower of the gift of prophecy.
 James P. Mallory and Douglas Q. Adams note however that "these functions are much too generic to support the supposition of a distinct PIE 'consort goddess' and many of the 'consorts' probably represent assimilations of earlier goddesses who may have had nothing to do with marriage."